What is a Cell? Definition, Types, Structure, Functions, and More

 Inclusion body

-In prokaryotic cells some substances are not immediately used then these remaining substances gather in a structure in the cytoplasm this structure is called the inclusion body.
+Some substances are not immediately used in prokaryotic cells, and these remaining substances gather in a structure in the cytoplasm.
+This structure is called the inclusion body.

 Who is the remaining substance?

 Phosphate granules, cyanophycin granules, and glycogen granules.
-The is found in blue-green, violet, and green photosynthetic bacteria.
+It is found in blue-green, violet, and green photosynthetic bacteria.

-Now we will study the eukaryotic cell, so let’s start studying.
+We will study the eukaryotic cell now, so let’s start learning.

 What is a eukaryotic cell?